JMRaichDev/DeltaPatch/README.md

 # DeltaPatch
-Simple mod to patch DeltaClient
+Simple mod to patch DeltaClient on Minecraft servers